 Before meeting Sora for the first time, Dave warned me that she was a nervous dog and felt fearful meeting new people.

 I wasn’t worried.
-I had grown up with cats and was the neighborhood dog walker as a kid.
-Besides, I was an animal person.
-And animals knew that, so all animals loved me.
+I had grown up with cats and was the neighborhood dog walker as a kid, so I felt I knew how to introduce a new dog to new people.
+Besides, I was an animal person, I had volunteered at the humane society.
+And animals knew that, so all animals loved me and knew I was a pack member.

-Fortunately, Sora behaved on this particular occasion and I have have since learned a thing or two about dog behavior.
+Fortunately, Sora behaved on this particular occasion and I have have since learned a thing or two about dog behavior and introducing dogs.

 Prior to departing on our bicycle tour, Sora would duck when strangers tried to pet her head and barked when they stared deep into her beautiful blue eyes.
 People with hunched postures threaten her and she would growl or lunge when unknown dogs approached.